amacneil/dbmate/README.md

 > Note: `dbmate up` will create the database if it does not already exist (assuming the current user has permission to create databases).
 If you want to run migrations without creating the database, run `dbmate migrate`.

+Pending migrations are always applied in numerical order.
+However, dbmate does not prevent migrations from being applied out of order if they are committed independently (for example: if a developer has been working on a branch for a long time, and commits a migration which has a lower version number than other already-applied migrations, dbmate will simply apply the pending migration).
+See [#159](https://github.com/amacneil/dbmate/issues/159) for a more detailed explanation.

 ### Rolling Back Migrations

 By default, dbmate doesn't know how to roll back a migration.
 In development, it's often useful to be able to revert your database to a previous state.
 To accomplish this, implement the `migrate:down` section: